osmcode/osm-area-tools/oat_create_areas.md

     all ways that are outer rings are tagged "outer" and all ways that are inner rings are tagged "inner".

+-s, --no-new-style
+:   Do not output new style multipolygons.

+-S, --no-old-style
+:   Do not output old style multipolygons.

+-w, --no-way-polygons
+:   Do not output areas created from ways.

+-x, --no-areas
+:   Do not output any areas at all (same as `-s -S -w`).

 ## Index types